-Girard-Perregaux, a reputable watchmaker, which is based in Switzerland and has a long history of building highly refined (and often mind-blowing) wristwatches for the world’s elite customers, has recently added a nice entry to its Traveller collection.
-Although the new Girard-Perregaux Traveller Moon Phases and Large Date (refs.
-49650-11-131-BB6A, 49650-11-631-BB6A & 49650-82-231-HBBA) timekeeper lacks a second time zone indicator or a city disk (something that you really expect from a traveler’s companion), it can still be a very nice acquisition for a proud member of a Million Miles Club.
+Girard-Perregaux has a long history of building highly refined (and often mind-blowing) wristwatches for the world’s elite customers.
+In 2013, the brand added a nice entry to its Traveller collection.
+Although the Girard-Perregaux Traveller Moon Phases and Large Date (refs.
+49650-11-131-BB6A, 49650-11-631-BB6A & 49650-82-231-HBBA) lacks a second time zone indicator or even a city disk (something that you often expect from a traveler’s companion), it can be a nice acquisition for a proud member of a Million Miles Club.

 Elegant and refined, this watch is presented in three versions that differ not only with the colors of their dials, but also with the materials of their bezels (all three versions are currently available only in relatively affordable stainless steel cases, but something tells me that we will see versions in gold soon enough if this less expensive model is successful enough with the Swiss brand’s target audience.)

 Traditionally for the Swiss-based watchmaking house, the timepiece features a clean, well-designed dial that, while sporting whole six indicators, doesn’t look particularly busy.
-More than that, the display is so well-organized that it will probably require the shortest adjustment time in the niche: it really takes just a fraction of the second to understand where is what, remember it forever and never have a problem to concentrate on respective sub-dials.
+More than that, the display is so well-organized that it will probably require the shortest adjustment time in the niche: it takes just a fraction of the second to understand where is what, remember it forever and never have a problem to concentrate on respective sub-dials.
 Of the most interest here is, of course, the moon phase indicator.

 While featuring nothing new in terms of technical sophistication, the sub-dial nevertheless is a real work of art.
-Placed between 7 and 8 hours, the sub-dial shares its space with a slightly oversized small seconds display and features a very realistic-looking depiction of a sky, which is done on a thin sheet of mineral glass with some complex metallization process.
-As a result, the metal-and-glass gear wheel looks surprisingly three-dimensional and really stands out over other elements of the display if you take a minute or two to actually admire the timekeeper.
+Placed between 7 and 8 hours, the sub-dial shares its space with a slightly oversized small seconds display and features a realistic-looking depiction of a sky, which is done on a thin sheet of mineral glass with some complex metallization process.
+As a result, the metal-and-glass gear wheel looks surprisingly three-dimensional and stands out over other elements of the display if you take a minute or two to actually admire the timekeeper.